 What Happened To John F Kennedy On November 22 1963

-Nov 29, 2025 · 8 min read
+8 min read

 The date November 22, 1963, is etched in the collective memory of the United States and the world.
-It was on this day that John F. Kennedy, the 35th President of the United States, was assassinated while riding in a motorcade through Dealey Plaza in Dallas, Texas.
-The shocking event not only cut short the life of a charismatic leader but also plunged the nation into mourning and triggered a series of investigations and conspiracy theories that continue to resonate today.
+Kennedy, the 35th President of the United States, was assassinated while riding in a motorcade through Dealey Plaza in Dallas, Texas.
+It was on this day that John F. The shocking event not only cut short the life of a charismatic leader but also plunged the nation into mourning and triggered a series of investigations and conspiracy theories that continue to resonate today.

 Main Subheading

 As the motorcade made its way through downtown Dallas, it entered Dealey Plaza at approximately 12:30 PM CST.
 The route was lined with cheering supporters, but as the open-top limousine passed the Texas School Book Depository, gunshots rang out.
 President Kennedy was struck twice, once in the back and once in the head.
-Governor Connally, seated in front of Kennedy, was also seriously wounded.
+Now, governor Connally, seated in front of Kennedy, was also seriously wounded.
 The motorcade sped away to Parkland Memorial Hospital, where President Kennedy was pronounced dead at 1:00 PM CST.
 The world soon learned the grim news, setting off a period of national mourning and uncertainty.

 Comprehensive Overview